Discovering a Secret Beach on Oregon Coast, near Depoe Bay, at Fogarty Beach

 Secondly, whales were in great abundance.
 They're attracted closer to shore by calmer conditions that allow better feeding.
 But even more importantly, they're easier to spot when waves are calm and low.
 Much easier.

-This is what led to this find: a wondrous little secret beach between Fogerty Beach and Fishing Rock State Park.
+This is what led to this find: a wondrous little secret beach between Fogarty Beach and Fishing Rock State Recreation Site.
 Head to the very northern edge of this rather esoteric little cove-like stretch of large sands, and you usually bump into this bunch of blob rocks.
 You can't go much farther.
 But thanks to calm seas and higher sand levels, all of a sudden you could get to the other side.

 Here, however, at this moment in time, I could explore it.
 For about a half hour, I recaptured that sense of awe and discovery from watching LOST the first three seasons.